 Option 2 – Export Airtable data to BigQuery

 For very large bases, BigQuery is often a better solution.

-The Source part of the importer setup is identical to what we described for Google Sheets.
+The Source part of the importer setup is identical to what we described for Google Sheets in the previous section.
 You select Airtable as a source, add a Shared URL, and jump to the Destination settings.

 Here, of course, you ought to pick BigQuery.
 Then, click Continue.